YuktheswarAlahari19/Sign-Language-Gesture-Recognition/README.md

 ## Important Note

-Before training, it is crucial to acquire or create a high-quality, comprehensive Indian Sign Language dataset for optimal results.
-The current implementation uses a limited dataset for demonstration purposes.
+Before training a sign language recognition model, it's very important to have a good dataset.
+This means you need a collection of images or videos that show different signs clearly and accurately.
+This is true not just for Indian Sign Language (ISL) but for all types of sign languages.

 ## Future Improvements